- Two Separate Classes: Beginners & Intermediate/Advanced

-- Monday Evenings from 6:00 pm to 8:30 pm (no classes the weeks of Thanksgiving, Christmas, New Years and holidays that fall on a Monday)
+- Monday Evenings from 6:00pm to 8:30pm (no classes during weeks of Thanksgiving, Christmas, New Years and holidays that fall on a Monday)

 - Where: Trinity Episcopal Cathedral, 147 NW 19th, Portland, OR 97201

-- Class size is limited to 8 students per level to facilitate safe, social distancing.
+- Class size is limited to 8 students for beginning and 10 students for Intermediate/Advanced

 Instructor: Ania Kocurek-Williams